 - Paul Smith

-- Plenty of (paid) official extensions available such as software licensing and recurring payments.
+- Plenty of (paid) official add-ons available such as software licensing and recurring payments.

-- Comprehensive way to sell digital products, and easy to incorporate onto an existing WordPress site.
+- Comprehensive way to sell digital products, and simple to incorporate onto an existing WordPress site.

 - You’d need to pay for a license for many useful features such as PDF invoices, upsells, and the add to cart popup.

 - Limited customer support in the free version.

 Who is using Easy Digital Downloads?

 - Create and Code

 - A Better Lemonade Stand

 - Pixel Union